jessonfoo/p003/week_8_and_9/5_technical_blog.md

 ## Release 0: Copy Your Blog Template
-In your [USERNAME].github.io repository, copy your blog tempate into a new HTML file named `week8_technical.html`.
+In the blog-posts directory in your [USERNAME]github.io repository, copy your blog tempate into a new HTML file named `week8_technical.html`.

 ## Release 1: Research